 Understanding Health Care Reform

-Watch a one-hour webinar on the Affordable Care Act and health care exchanges for families of children who require frequent medical care.
+Watch a webinar on understanding the new insurance changes and choosing the right insurance for families of children who require frequent medical care.

 Have more questions?
-Send them to firstname.lastname@example.org and they will be forwarded to one of our insurance experts.
+Send them to email@example.com and one of our insurance experts will contact you.

 Note: this information is provided as a service to Phoenix Children's Hospital patients and their families.
 Information was obtained from a variety of public sources (see “Resources” below).